 This article is focused on what you can start day 1 of your baby being home to help them self soothe and develop a sleep schedule.
-Newborn sleep training is one of the first important routines we help our babies develop.
+Newborn sleep training is one of the first important routines that helps our babies develop.
 I know- it’s a lot of pressure!
 And feels daunting.
 But I promise these tips are simple to implement and effective.

 This post contains affiliate links that I make a small commission from.
 They are always of items I have found most helpful and strongly recommend.
 Thanks for your support!

 The first time I was pregnant, what I heard about sleep training was that it was something you did starting at 4 months.
 And you let your baby cry for hours!
 Ahh!
 No thank you.
 Obviously, that is not true.
 Sleep training is really just helping your baby learn how to sleep, and we all do it.
 We don’t have to endure 4 months of a baby not sleeping well and then use strategies to “fix” their sleep problems.
 There are things you can start right away that will help prevent sleep problems.